 Jill shivered.
 She seemed hardly able to stand but for her friend’s grip.
 “He… made it dark outside.”

-“It was glamour, it’s day,” said Fred, closing up his pack with practiced efficiency.
+“Probably glamour, it’s day,” said Fred, closing up his pack with practiced efficiency.
 “Where’s his escort, the cars, the secret service?”

 “He wasn’t coming here as the president,” said Pastor firmly.
 His voice had slid back up to its usual tenor.
-“The most important thing is how did he find us?”
+“The most important thing is, how did he find us?”

 “He said something about heroes…,” said Fred.

 Jill shook her head.
 “I have no idea what he meant.
 Pastor, what did you do?”

 Slowly, Pastor was pulling himself up.
 He followed the edge of the bed back to the small table beside it, reached out a careful hand, and found his blindfold.
 He stood and snapped it out a few times before creasing it.